 Customers can select from high-performance industrial chemicals, reverse osmosis membrane products, eco-friendly biological formulations, advanced polymers, and between liquid and solid chemicals and much more.

-When you complete one of our forms, we will send you further offers that we believe you may also find interesting or helpful.
+When you complete one of our forms, we will send you further information that we believe you may also find interesting or helpful.
 We hope that's a reasonable expectation on our behalf and you can choose to opt out or change your preferences at any time.

 Antifoams and defoamers do exactly what the name suggests – i.e they reduce or eliminate foam.
 If left, the foam is not only unsightly but also leads to lower process efficiencies.
 Foam can be generated in many systems including, boilers, cooling towers and effluent treatment plants.
 It often arises from the use of surface active chemicals in the water system which stabilises bubbles within the water leading to the formation of foam.
 The antifoam agents displace these surface active chemicals which lead to the bubbles breaking and hence the reduction of the foam.See the range >